pestphp/pest-plugin-browser/README.md

 ### setTimeout

 Changes the timeout for the currently running test to the given value in milliseconds.
+This feature works well in combination with [pause](#pause) when necessary or in other relevant scenarios.

 ```php
     $this->setTimeout(10000); // set timeout for test execution to 10 seconds